ARCP Advice for Trainees

 Commonly asked questions relating to ARCP

-I won’t be able to complete my RCOG Matrix requirements by the end of my training year, does it matter?
+I won’t be able to complete my RCOG requirements by the end of my training year, does it matter?

 My ARCP is in June.
 I will only have had 10 & ½ months to complete 12 months of training.
 Is this fair?

 The ARCP panel will assess the time spent in training to date.
 If there are further competencies outstanding to finish the RCOG Matrix requirements and the panel feel these can easily be accomplished in the time left in the training year, they can issue an outcome 1.
-This is however subject to the panel discussion (including the External Advisor) and in some cases an outcome 2 or 3 may be awarded.
+This is however subject to the panel discussion (often including an External Advisor) and in some cases an outcome 2 or 3 may be awarded.
 Our advice therefore is to complete your Matrix requirements by the ARCP date, if you possibly can.

 What should I do if I really cannot compete the Matrix requirements?